The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 those historic encampments, modern rendezvous are family events, and the

-young participate and learn along with their elders, about history, outdoor skills, safe firearms handling, and respect for the natural
+young participate and learn along with their elders, about history, outdoor skills, and living with the natural world.

 JP and Bob makin' music, Skull Springs, WA

 The photos on this page are from various rendezvous in Washington State, Montana, Wyoming, Pennsylvania and Virginia.
 All bear similarities, subtle differences in style, but all share in common, a dedication to preserving skills and knowledge of the era of the Mountain Man and the history of our nation, and a respect for the people, those who were there before, during, and after the "Shinin' Times."